realmar/Pipes/README.md

 pipe.Process(new Derived());
 ```

-### Junctions
+### Pipe Connectors

-Junctions are used to pass processed data from a pipe to other pipes. (or a single
+Pipe Connectors are used to pass processed data from a pipe to other pipes. (or a single
 pipe)

 This example is taken out of the [tests](Realmar.Pipes.Tests/Integration/PipeTests.cs).
-(Testcase: `Process_ConditionalJunction`) The goal is to multiply a number until it
+(Testcase: `Process_ConditionalPipeConnector`) The goal is to multiply a number until it
 is bigger or equal than 20, then append a string.

 ```c#